Discover Diverse Culture and Communities Throughout Florida

-Herewith, a few favorite Florida communities (some you've surely heard of, and others are quite insidery to Floridians) to put on your must-discover list:
+Herewith, a few favorite Florida communities to put on your must-discover list:

-Located a few minutes from downtown Orlando, Winter Park, as I mention in one of my recent Luxury Insider videos, is truly a destination of its own.
+Located a few minutes from downtown Orlando, Winter Park is truly a destination of its own.
 There's the luxury shopping along tree-lined Park Ave., where European-style bistros and wine bars lure cosmopolitan crowds.
 And the cultural offerings here are rich, too, including the Charles Hosmer Morse Museum (home to the world's largest collection of works by Louis Comfort Tiffany), the annual Bach Festival at Rollins College and boat tours taking in the historic attractions along Winter Park's chain of lakes.

 Overflowing with colorful characters and legendary for its open-minded attitude, Key West is one of America's most unique and culturally diverse towns, where everyone is received with open arms.
 With early settlers from such diverse backgrounds as New England and Cuba, Key West has always welcomed a rainbow array of residents, and such diversity shines through in the town's incredible cuisine scene and cultural attractions that include such highlights as the Hemingway House and museums devoted to sunken treasure.